leonjza/hogar/README.md

 The rest of the settings should be ok.
 If you want to use MySQL instead of the SQLite database, then update the required fields.

 ##### database
-Hogar has a sample plugin that allows you to store and retreive simple key value pairs.
+Hogar has a sample plugin that allows you to store and retrieve simple key value pairs.
 Storage of these reside within the database you have chosen.
 In order for this plugin to work, you need to setup the database first.
 To do this, type:

 ```bash
 $ python start.py setupdb